mmnaseri/cs-review/cs-clrs/src/main/java/com/mmnaseri/cs/clrs/ch16/s1/BottomUpActivitySelector.md

     20                               end = j
     21   return (start, end, x)

-which returns the index of the first and the last activities chosen with the list of indices chosen as middle points.
+which returns the index of the source and the last activities chosen with the list of indices chosen as middle points.

 Whenever `x[i,j]` is `-1` it means no activity `a[k]` exists with `i < k < j` that can be chosen to maximize the answer.